Bath-Spa/programming-skills-portfolio-Cyrusbds/Chapter 4- Control Flow/Exercises/README.md

 ## Exercise 1:  Alien Colors #1 :ballot_box_with_check:

 Imagine an alien was just shot down in a game.
-Create a variable called alien_color and assign it a value of 'green', 'yellow', or 'red'.
+Create a variable called alien_color and assign it a value of "green", "yellow", or "red".

 •Write an if statement to test whether the alien’s color is green.
 If it is, print a message that the player just earned 5 points.